Wrench

 In the UK, Ireland, Australia, and New Zealand spanner is the standard term.
 The most common shapes are called open-ended spanner and ring spanner.
 The term wrench is generally used for tools that turn non-fastening devices (e.g. tap wrench and pipe wrench), or may be used for a monkey wrench—an adjustable pipe wrench.

 In North American English, wrench is the standard term.
 The most common shapes are called open-end wrench and box-end wrench.
 In American English, spanner refers to a specialized wrench with a series of pins or tabs around the circumference.
-(These pins or tabs fit into the holes or notches cut into the object to be turned.)
+(These pins or tabs fit into the holes or notches cut into the object to be turned).
 In American commerce, such a wrench may be called a spanner wrench to distinguish it from the British sense of spanner.

 Higher quality wrenches are typically made from chromium-vanadium alloy tool steels and are often drop-forged.
 They are frequently chrome-plated to resist corrosion and for ease of cleaning.

 Hinged tools, such as pliers or tongs, are not generally considered wrenches in English, but exceptions are the plumber wrench (pipe wrench in British English) and Mole wrench (sometimes Mole grips in British English).

 The word can also be used in slang to describe an unexpected obstacle, for example, "He threw a spanner in the works" (in U.S. English, "monkey wrench").

 Etymology

 'Wrench' is derived from Middle English wrench, from Old English wrenċ, from Proto-Germanic *wrankiz ("a turning, twisting").
-First used in 1790.
+The oldest recorded use dates to 1794.

 'Spanner' came into use in the 1630s, referring to the tool for winding the spring of a wheel-lock firearm.
 From German Spanner (n.), from spannen (v.) ("to join, fasten, extend, connect"), from Proto-Germanic *spannan, from PIE root *(s)pen- ("to draw, stretch, spin").

 History

 Wrenches and applications using wrenches or devices that needed wrenches, such as pipe clamps and suits of armor, have been noted by historians as far back as the 15th century.
 Adjustable coach wrenches for the odd-sized nuts of wagon wheels were manufactured in England and exported to North America in the late eighteenth and early nineteenth centuries.
 The mid 19th century began to see patented wrenches that used a screw for narrowing and widening the jaws, including patented monkey wrenches.

-Most box end wrenches are sold as 12-point because 12-point wrenches fit over both 12-point and 6-point bolts.
-12-point wrenches also offer a higher number of engagement points over 6-point.
-However, 12-point wrenches have been known to round off 6-point bolts as they provide less contact space.
+Most box end wrenches are sold as '12-point' because 12-point wrenches fit over both 12-point and 6-point bolts.
+12-point wrenches also offer a higher number of engagement points over six-point.
+However, 12-point wrenches have been known to cause round-off damage to 6-point bolts as they provide less contact space.